How to do a festival on a budget? Which festival should I choose this year? I wish I could attend more festivals – Sound familiar?

 As with most tasks preparation is everything.
 Try to plan the festival season in advance and zero in on the ones you really want to get to.

-This will not only ensure the process is as stress free as possible it will also enable you plenty of time to apply for volunteer positions and get organised in advance.
+This will not only ensure the process is as stress-free as possible it will also enable you plenty of time to apply for volunteer positions and get organized in advance.

 Most festivals have a website that enables you to apply for a volunteer position, if not check their social pages and drop them a message.

 Keep in mind that your role will be selected based on your skillset and previous experience.

 Congratulations you just saved €150- €400.

 Volunteering will not only allow you to save the price of the ticket, but you will also make some amazing connections and be involved in creating the festival which creates an overwhelming sense of togetherness that’s palpable.

 In some cases food will be provided, water is always available free and of course, you can and should bring your own supplies.

 We only have a few options for transport.
 Walk, ride, take the car or take a bus.